ntwari-egide/covical/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 # Running dockerized environment

+Run ` docker-compose up` command to start the container.
+The React development server will be running inside the container and will be watching the src folder.

 Inside your app directory
 Let's run the docker build command which will help us to create Docker Image with React App.